In this very first episode, we will be talking about living a life of less regret. I cannot think of any better way to kickstart GetCoached360.

-And you’re going through the concepts and explaining it.
+You’re going through the concepts and explaining it.
 I’m like, “This is so unique.”
-There’s little bits of it that “oh, that sounds kind of like this,” or maybe I can almost feel like I see where some of the influence has been drawn from, but you’ve just put it all together into something incredibly unique and I think could really speak to somebody who is very much more on that analytical mind.
-Which, with your background of being an engineer, it doesn’t really surprise me that you ended up developing an approach like this.
+There’s little bits of it that “oh, that sounds kind of like this,” or maybe I can almost feel like I see where some of the influence has been drawn from, but you’ve just put it all together into something incredibly unique and I think could really speak to somebody who is very much more on that analytical mind which, with your background of being an engineer, it doesn’t really surprise me that you ended up developing an approach like this.

 Allen Funston 33:37

 It’s my default, for sure, but it can equally apply for people who like to operate more so on principle as opposed to in the details.
 The main idea is that we’re living intentionally, that we’re clear on what it is that we value and that we’re in line with that.
-And that’s just what helps us lead our best lives and everything else is really a means to those ends.
-And if you do that, if you serve others, which is simultaneously actually in your long-term best interest, we are all better off long term for future to generations.
+That’s just what helps us lead our best lives and everything else is really a means to those ends.
+If you do that, if you serve others, which is simultaneously actually in your long-term best interest, we are all better off long-term for our future generations.

 Chris Ippolito 34:12

 Right.
 Question.
 From your experience in the people you’ve helped, worked, and even personal journey, what are some of the more common false beliefs that people have when it comes to making significant change in their life?
-Like in what you’re teaching and coaching it’s about living a regret-free life.
-And when you deliver that message to somebody and you explain the system and the process in which you do it, has there been some common feedback where you’ve heard they’re like, “I can’t do this because,” insert really lame reason, to be honest?
+Like in what you’re teaching and coaching, it’s about living a regret-free life.
+When you deliver that message to somebody and you explain the system and the process in which you do it, has there been some common feedback where you’ve heard they’re like, “I can’t do this because,” insert really lame reason, to be honest?
 Because it’s always overcomable.
-But what are some of the more common ones you’ve heard?
+What are some of the more common ones you’ve heard?

 Allen Funston 34:57